-partnerships and build upon existing collaborative efforts with other federal, state or locallyfunded public and private organizations, included faith-based organizations, serving the same populations and sharing the same goals and objectives.
+The CBCAP program is specifically authorized to foster the development of a continuum of preventive services for children and families through state and community-based collaborations and public-private partnerships.
+Lead agencies are strongly encouraged to establish new partnerships and build upon existing collaborative efforts with other federal, state or locally-funded public and private organizations, included faith-based organizations, serving the same populations and sharing the same goals and objectives.
 Funds can also be used to provide leadership for coordination of community-based resources that will integrate existing services to address unmet needs that have been identified in the state and communities.
 Types of organizations could include:

 - child welfare,

-- courts
+- courts,

 - early childhood,

 - child care,

 - education, vocational rehabilitation,

 - disability,

 - physical health,

 - mental health,

 - substance use disorder treatment,

 - job readiness,

 - self-sufficiency,

 - child and family development,